socialsoftware/business-logic-consistency-models/README.md

 # Microservices Simulator

-The artifact supports the test of business logic of a microservices application designed on the concept of Domain-Driven Design Aggregate and using Transactional Causal Consistency to handle transactional behavior.
+The artifact supports the test of business logic of a microservices application designed on the concept of Domain-Driven Design Aggregate and using several transactional models.
+The current implementations are:

+* Transactional Causal Consistency
+* Eventual Consistency
+  * Sagas applying the Orchestration variant (under development)

 The system allows testing the interleaving of functionalities execution in a deterministic context, such that it is possible to evaluate the resulting behavior.